Andreaspkst/webhfm/README.md

 - Created Components Folder, created index.js to Render Dynamically Components on the App
 - Installed react-icons, Created Navbar.jsx in Components Folder
 - Created Hero.jsx in Components Folder
+- Installed Axios to Get Data as Flags

 ============================